When are Aptitude Tests Used, and Why are They Useful?

 Anything that will decrease costs and increase the probability of success will be taken seriously by an organization.
 This has led many organizations to investigate numerous methods, but it is only the psychometric test method that has been shown to be consistently accurate.

-You can also start by testing your core intelligence on the webpage set up by the authors of Ultimate Aptitude Tests, Jim Barrett and Tom Barrett: the webpage is here.
+Start by testing your core intelligence on the webpage set up by the authors of Ultimate Aptitude Tests, Jim Barrett and Tom Barrett.
 For more information about our Ultimate Careers titles, visit the Ultimate Careers Homepage.